luorix1/luorix1/README.md

 - React + JavaScript/TypeScript
 - Django + Python
 - Dabbled in C++ & Java
-- Currently studying Dart, Flutter, CSS
+- Currently studying Dart, Flutter

 <!--
 **luorix1/luorix1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.